mauroalberti/geoSurfDEM/README.md

 Done, after applying.

-Save the geosurface as a VTK file and then you can use it in the geoSurfDEM application.
+Save the geosurface as a VTK file and then you can see it in Paraview and use in the geoSurfDEM application.

-##Results
+###Input data preview

 We see how are the DEM and the VTK plane data in Paraview.

-You can import the DEM when in x-y-z format (could create with Saga), then applying a Table to Point filter, while the VTK format is directly read.
+You can import the DEM when in x-y-z format (could create with Saga), then applying a *Table to Point* filter, while the VTK format is directly read from Paraview.
 Here a nadiral view.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_up.png)